kodecocodes/i9t/swift-2/swift-2.markdown

 #### `ContainsCharacterStringValidationRule`

-A rule that validates a string contains a specific character.
+A rule that validates a string contains specific character(s).
 There are multiple Types available:
-- `.MustContain`: the string must contain a character in the provided set
+- `MustContain`: the string must contain a character in the provided set
-- `.CannotContain`: the string cannot contain a character in the provided set
+- `CannotContain`: the string cannot contain a character in the provided set
-- `.OnlyContain`: the string can only contain characters in the provided set
+- `OnlyContain`: the string can only contain characters in the provided set
-- `.ContainAtLeast(count: Int)`: the string must contain at least `count` characters in the provided set
+- `ContainAtLeast(count: Int)`: the string must contain at least `count` characters in the provided set

 ```
 public struct ContainsCharacterStringValidationRule : StringValidationRule {